TerminallyLazy/moms-kidz/DESIGN.md

-# MK Windsurf Project Design Document
+# Mom's Kidz Project Design Document

 ## Project Overview
-MK Windsurf is a modern web application built with Next.js, focusing on providing a comprehensive platform for windsurfing enthusiasts.
+Mom's Kidz is a modern web application built with Next.js, focusing on providing a comprehensive platform for new moms and their journey through motherhood and beyond.
+The moms are the first line of support for their children, and this platform is designed to support them.
 The application features both public-facing content and member-specific features.

 ## Technology Stack
 - **Frontend Framework**: Next.js 13+ with App Router